Flood Investigation Report: May 2026

 10/11/2024

 The drainage system in Occold has been significantly altered over the years by house building and changes in land use.
 Ponds have been filled in, ditches have been piped or filled in too.
-Understanding where the rainwater does drain to has been a challenging topic and the working group is close to having a definative map which will be useful with highlighting pinch points.
+Understanding where the rainwater does drain to has been a challenging topic and the working group is close to having a definitive map which will be useful with highlighting pinch points.

 On Saturday morning, 8th November, members of the working group helped by some village residents visited properties along Church Street to understand the direction the rainwater travels, it is not always obvious, and what condition the drainage pipes and ditches that run along the property boundaries were in.
-It was an interesting morning and essentially we discoverd that pipes and ditches were in a good shape.
+It was an interesting morning and essentially we discovered that pipes and ditches were in a good shape.
 There is a significant pinch point where the ditch in front of Cedars Rise empties into a drain culvert adjacent to Cedar Cottage, which was a property which suffered during Storm Babet.

 30/10/2024